PADL/libbrowserid/README.md

   example, serverAuth maps to "http") and either the DNS subjectAltName or the common name match the acceptor host name.

-* The certificate contains a URI subjectAltName containing a GSS BrowserID URN of the complete BrowserID SPN, e.g: urn:x-gss:imap/mail.lukktone.com.
+* The certificate contains a SRVName subjectAltName containing a service name of the complete BrowserID SPN, e.g: \_imap.mail.lukktone.com.

 ## Other configuration